 You do not need to be a member of the Overseas Press Club of America to attend.
 But reservations are essential.

-Click the window below to watch a live stream of the event.
+Click the window below to watch a playlist of clips from the event.